agapow/simpleredcapbuilder/README.txt

 More complex transformations are possible and you are referred to the Jinja documentation.

 Items, sections and forms can be optionally included in an expanded schema by the use of tags.
-Basically, tags allow pieces of the form to be labelled and any expansion to selectively include pices of the form with a given label.
+Basically, tags allow pieces of the form to be labelled and any expansion to selectively include pieces of the form with a given label.
 The 'tags' column of the schema follows a similar form to the 'repeat':

 * ``foo``
 * ``item: foo``